 Consider the design of a hardware stack for, say, w words, each containing b bits.
 When designing the layout of a circuit like this, it is important to consider the composition of repeated elements.
+The layout for a single bit can be repeated in a grid with b rows representing different bit positions in each word and w columns representing different words in the stack.

 A stack has three operations: Push, Pop and Hold.
 Four control signals SHR, TRR, SHL and TRL can be generated from these as follows: